If you’re selling your product or service to other businesses, you likely:

 Here are more details about Avoma’s 3 key solutions:

-Solution 1: Centralized Note-Taking for Collaboration
+Solution 1: Centralized AI Note Taking Software for Collaboration

 When people attend the same meeting, they’ll typically take their own notes in their own note-taking apps.
 After the meeting is done, the host will ask each participant to share their notes via email and try to collate different notes into one document.